Ondsel-Development/website/handbook/Operation/3-customer-support.md

 and then fix the reported issue.

-Reports and requests for the Lens platform are currently coming mostly through the dedicated Telegram chat or privately.
-We file those as issues on GitHub and additionally manage those via Trello to manage internal releases.
+Reports and requests for the Lens platform are currently coming mostly through chats on the Discord server or privately.
+We file those as issues on GitHub and additionally manage those via a different project management system to manage internal releases.